lovekush7/User_Payout_LLD/README.md

 2. **Admin Reconciliation**:
    - Admin updates the sale status to approved or declined.
    - If the status is approved, the system calculates the remaining balance (after deducting the 10% advance payout).
-   - If the status is declined, the system subtracts the advance payout from the final approved balance.
+   - If the status is declined, the system subtracts the advance payout from the final approved balance.(Considering it as 0)

 3. **Final Payout**:
    - Once the reconciliation is complete, the system computes the final approved balance for the user.